-The initial four-year research term under the collaboration terminates on May 21, 2019.
-In February 2019, BMS requested a one-year extension of the research term.
-In April 2019, following an assessment of the progress of this collaboration and the Company's expanding proprietary programs, the Company notified BMS that the Company did not intend to agree to an extension of the research term.
-Accordingly, the Company is currently in discussions with BMS potentially to amend the collaboration and license agreement and other related agreements following the expiration of the research term.
-It is currently uncertain whether an amendment to the collaboration and license agreement and related agreements will be agreed and, if agreed, what the specific terms of any such amendment may be.
-As a consequence, the Company has not taken into account the impact of such amendment, if any, on the timing of recognition of the prepaid license revenue if and when the agreements have been amended.
+The Company has agreed to certain restrictions on its ability to work independently of the collaboration, either directly or indirectly through any affiliate or third party, on certain programs that would be competitive with the collaboration programs.
+Accordingly, the Company is currently in discussions with BMS potentially to restructure or amend the BMS CLA and other related agreements following the expiration of the research term.
+It is currently uncertain whether a change to the BMS CLA will be agreed and, if agreed, what the specific terms of any such change may be.
+As a consequence, the Company has not taken into account the impact of such change, if any, on the timing of recognition of the prepaid License Revenue if and when the BMS CLA and other related agreements have been restructured or amended.
+The final resolution of these discussions may or may not result in material changes to the Company's collaboration with BMS.
+The Company agreed, subject to certain conditions, to continue providing limited support of the pre-clinical Collaboration Targets, and any related costs will be reimbursed by BMS during these discussions.

-The Company evaluated the BMS Collaboration Agreement and determined that its performance obligations are as follows:
+The Company evaluated the BMS CLA and determined that its performance obligations are as follows:

-- Providing access to its technology and know-how in the field of gene therapy as well as actively contributing to the selection of Collaboration Targets, the collaboration as a whole, the development during the pre-clinical and the clinical phase through participating in joint steering committee and other governing bodies ("License Revenue"); - (ii) Providing pre-clinical Collaboration Target specific, non-clinical, analytical and process development services ("Collaboration Revenue"); and - (iii) Providing clinical and commercial manufacturing services for Collaboration Targets ("Manufacturing Revenue").
-To date the Company has not generated any Manufacturing Revenues.
+- Providing access to its technology and know-how in the field of gene therapy as well as actively contributing to the target selection, the collaboration as a whole, the development during the target selection, the pre-clinical and the clinical phase through participating in joint steering committee and other governing bodies ("License Revenue"); - (ii) Providing pre-clinical Collaboration Target specific, non-clinical, analytical and process development services during the initial research term, which ended on May 21, 2019 ("Collaboration Revenue"); and

+Providing clinical and commercial manufacturing services for Collaboration Targets ("Manufacturing Revenue").
+To date the Company has not generated any Manufacturing Revenue.

-Amounts owed by BMS in relation to Collaboration Revenue are as follows:
+Amounts owed by BMS in relation the collaboration services are as follows:

-] March 31, 2019 nber 31, 2018
+March 31, 2020 Decemb 201

-(in tho ousands)
+(in tho usands)

-Bristol Myers Squibb \$ 461 \$ 233
+Bristol Myers Squibb \$ 5 258 \$ 947

-Total \$ 461 \$ 233
+Total 5 5 258 \$ 947

+=